W

 How much does a Westiepoo shed?
 Although many believe these dogs are hypoallergenic, they do shed.
 However, they shed very little, so they are categorized as low shedders.

-One of the benefits of buying this hybrid or getting one from a rescue organization is they don’t require much grooming.
+One of the benefits of buying this hybrid or getting one from a rescue organization is that they don’t require much grooming.
 Their grooming routine includes brushing them once or twice each week.
 This keeps their coat in good condition and removes mats and tangles.

 A slicker brush with plastic coverings on the bristles is a useful grooming tool for this dog.
 It reaches into the coat to remove tangles without hurting the dog’s sensitive skin.
 Start at the dog’s head and move with the brush toward its tail, following the natural flow of its hair.